Harshini2411/parallax.github.io/README.md

 # parallax.io
-Parallax effect is added to the website.
+Parallax effect is added to website.